vroncevic/atmanager/README.md

-Apache Tomcat Manager (Bash scripts) version 1.0
+Apache Tomcat Manager (Bash scripts)
 ================================================================================

 The README is used to introduce the tool and provide instructions on